Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Holographic dislocation with diagonal torsion

+This defect is characterized by the Burgers vector.
 In the geometric theory of defects, the Burgers vector is the flux of the torsion tensor over a spatial surface, $b^{i}=\int T^{i}$ \cite{kleinert1989gauge}.
-But our system is Lorentz-covariant, such that we define a $4$-vector
+Our system is Lorentz-covariant, such that we define a $4$-vector

-Each component of the torsion tensor contains a (two-dimensional) Dirac delta function restricting it to the value $\bar{T}_{\mu \nu }^{a}$, nontrivial on the nodal ring $\mathcal{R}$, located at $\rho =\bar{\rho}$, $z=0$.
+Each component of the torsion tensor contains a (two-dimensional) Dirac delta function restricting it to the value $\bar{T}_{\mu \nu }^{a}$, nontrivial on the ring $\mathcal{R}$, located at $\rho =\bar{\rho}$, $z=0$.
 Because our configuration is static, we will evaluate the above integral at the space-like surface at constant time, taking $\mathrm{d}t=0$.
 Then from $\bar{T}^{a}=\bar{K}^{ab}\wedge e_{b}$, the four-dimensional contorsion \eqref{K} and the metric \eqref{e,k BH}, we find

 which leads to the Burgers 4-vector projected from the tangent space to the spacetime manifold $b^{\mu }=e_{a}^{\mu }b^{a}=(b^{t},\vec{b})$ with the components

 The fact that it is non-vanishing means that there is a topological defect, or a torsional vortex, associated with the configuration of the torsion field.
 The torsion field strength $\Omega$ is also the defect's strength or the Burgers vector's size.
 It describes the axially-symmetric mixed screw-edge dislocation (because $b^{\rho }, b^{z} \neq 0$) in a purely spatial sector, i.e., without taking into account the time direction.
 However, the time scale also appears related to the $b^{t}$ component, suggesting the existence of the time crystal, where time-translational symmetry is spontaneously broken~\cite{Zaletel-2023}.